Do you know what search intent is and how it affects your Google ranking?

 Ensure every page on your website includes your company name.
 And also be sure to include your contact details for regional searches.

-This intent is a half-way house between deciding to buy and merely thinking about it.
+This intent is a halfway house between deciding to buy and merely thinking about it.

 Customers want to research a product before committing to buy.
 They use search terms like ‘review of ABC Pizza’ to see what others say.
-It’s a discovery phase which could lead to a purchase.
+It’s a discovery phase that could lead to a purchase.

 Local searches are part of a commercial intent like ‘restaurants near me’.

 Make sure you add your business address to your site.
 Otherwise, Google might exclude you from a geographic search.